Bulusan Volcano Natural Park: Physical characteristics and biodiversity

 There are three main peaks in the park — the active Bulusan Volcano, the highest, which is characterized by numerous deep ravines and caves — Sharp Peak, and the mountain called Hormahan.

 The center of the mountain complex forms a vast plain that is occasionally flooded known as Lake Aguingay, which dries up during summer.
 Another lake in the park is Lake Bulusan.
 A substantial area of forest remains in the park, including forest around the peak and lowland forest on the slopes.
 Other habitats include secondary grassland, freshwater lakes and pools, small settlements and rural gardens, abandoned farmland and disturbed ground.

 The park supports the needs of the nearby communities through its forest products, watershed, and recreational values.
 Local communities use the lower slopes as agricultural land.
 It is the source of water for several communities and for the irrigation of surrounding agricultural land, and it provides natural protection from calamities such as typhoons and flash floods.

 Flora

-The most common vegetation is the giant ferns and tall trees such as the red lauan (Shorea teysmanniana), molave (Vitex parviflora) and many others.
+The most common vegetation is the giant ferns and tall trees such as the red lauan (Rubroshorea teysmanniana), molave (Vitex parviflora) and many others.
 Other plant species including ground orchids.
-Two endemic plant species, Prenephrium bulusantum (a fern) and Schefflera bulusanicum, are found in the area.
+Two endemic plant species, Thelypteris bulusanica (a fern) and Heptapleurum caudatifolium, are found in the area.